richinfante/rebbletool/README.md

 ## Tested on:
 - macOS
   - `x86_64` - emulator works
-  - `M1/M2` - emulator broken.
-This can be remedied by installing Rosetta and putting the x86_64 versions of the needed dylibs in `~/.rebbletool/rebbletool/lib`
+  - `M1/M2` - emulator works, given x86 dylibs for pixman, etc. Running `sdk install latest` will ask you to install into the project directory if they are needed!
 - Linux
   - `x86_64` - emulator works

 ## Working commands:
 - `sdk install latest` - NOTE: patches currently only work for the latest 4.3
 - `install --phone <ip>`
-- `install --emulator` (out-of-box on linux, arm macs need work)
+- `install --emulator`
 - `build`
 - `logs`
 - `screenshot`